wood carving tools

 Wood Carving Tools

-wood carving tools Wood carving tools were designed primarily for production oriented carving of furniture and architectural details.
+Wood carving tools were designed primarily for production-oriented carving of furniture and architectural details.
 The many shapes, widths and bends featured in these tools were all developed to carve decorative motifs with a minimum number of cuts.
-Although carving hand tool designs have changed little since the industrial revolution, power carving tools and handpieces have become popular among wood carvers for their high speed grinding, chiseling, and polishing capabilities.
+Although carving hand tool designs have changed little since the industrial revolution, power carving tools and handpieces have become popular among woodcarvers for their high-speed grinding, chiseling, and polishing capabilities.

 Wood clamps are used when laminating wood blocks from individual boards.
-The stacked boards are glued together with white wood glue, then clamped tightly with several wood clamps for about 24 hours.
+The stacked boards are glued together with white wood glue and then clamped tightly with several wood clamps for about 24 hours.
 A woodworking vise or clamp is also needed to hold the wood block stationary while carving it.
-Of course the size and shape of your developing sculpture will determine the number, type, and usage of the clamps.
+Of course, the size and shape of your developing sculpture will determine the number, type, and usage of the clamps.

-In addition to the basic tools listed above, you will need a crosscut saw to make the first rough cuts into your wood block.
+basic wood carving tools In addition to basic wood carving tools, you will need a crosscut saw to make the first rough cuts into your wood block.
 You may need wood files and rasps to finish the surface of your wood carving, small rifflers to finish the details of your carved sculpture, and a file card or wire brush for cleaning the wood filings from the teeth of your abraders.
-And finally, you will need various grades of sandpaper during the finishing process.
+Finally, you will need various grades of sandpaper during the finishing process.

 Shop for Wood Carving Tools